bbougon/crm-pilates/README.md

 - CRM Pilates is made over `python 3.9.9`
 - You need to install postgres and libpq in order to run tests and run the app locally
+- You will need a private key to encrypt / decrypt user password (default is provided for tests purpose only), to generate one, just run:
+  `openssl rand -hex 32` and keep this key in a safe place (provide the value to the environment key `SECRET_KEY`)

 [Documentation](https://miro.com/app/board/o9J_leSmQNU=/)